 As a 10th grader at HIA, Alizee is continuing her dance studies.
 She likes the small class sizes at HIA, and is impressed with the good relationships within the school community.
 She states that; “this school is very special because of the depth in relationships at HIA.”
 Alizee wants to come back to America after her exchange is over.

-Pierre M., is from Paris, France where he lived-in an apartment near Montmartre and Sacre-Cuere and attended public school.
-The oldest of four, Pierre has three little sisters, and therefore, welcomes the experience of living with a host family of 3 boys.
+Pierre M., is from Paris, France where he lived in an apartment near Montmartre and Sacre-Coeur and attended public school.
+The oldest of four, Pierre has three little sisters, and therefore, welcomes the experience of living with a host family of three boys.
 Pierre’s Mom is a law teacher, and his Dad is an administrator of a contemporary art museum in Paris.